PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

 The filter itself maps credential definition identifiers to criteria for attribute values and minima to include in the requested credentials via the following specifications per credential definition identifier:

-- '``attr-match``' to a dict mapping attribute names to values to match
+- ``'attr-match'`` to a dict mapping attribute names to values to match
     - if the key is absent or the value is null or empty, match everything
-- '``minima``' to a dict of lower bound values to respect (by predicate) per attribute
+- ``'>'``, ``'>='``, ``'<='``, ``'<'`` to a dict of corresponding bound values to respect (by predicate) per attribute
-    - if the key is absent or the value is null or empty, match everything.
+    - if such a key is absent or its value is null or empty, match everything.

-Its  ``get_creds_display_coarse()`` method returns a human-readable synopsis of credentials in the wallet, filtered coarsely (or not at all) by components of schema identifier and/or credential definition identifier.
-Its operation returns a list of credentials, not a true indy-sdk credentials structure.
-The actuator may use this facility iteratively with a human user to identify credentials of interest by attribute and predicate filter, or by wallet identifier (a.k.a. referent), to pass into ``get_creds()`` or ``get_creds_by_id()`` and hence to retrieve a proper indy-sdk credentials structure.

-The class's  ``get_creds_by_id()`` method takes an indy-sdk proof request and wallet credential identifiers (a.k.a. referents) of interest.
-The operation returns an indy-sdk credentials structure on those specified credential identifiers.

-Note a credential's revocation status does not affect whether any anchor returns it via the methods above.

 Its  ``get_cred_infos_by_q()`` method takes a WQL query and an optional result limit; its operation retrieves cred-infos for credentials satisfying it, applying the search within the indy-sdk wallet.

-Its  ``get_cred_infos_by_filter()`` method takes a coarse filter (on any of schema identifier, schema origin DID, schema name, schema version, credential issuer DID, or credential definition identifier).
-Its operation retrieves cred-infos for each corresponding credential in the wallet, searching within indy-sdk itself.
+Its  ``get_cred_infos_by_filter()`` method takes a coarse filter (matching values against any schema identifier, schema origin DID, schema name, schema version, credential issuer DID, and/or credential definition identifier).
+Its operation retrieves cred-infos for each corresponding credential in the wallet, searching the wallet within indy-sdk itself.

 Its  ``get_cred_info_by_id()`` method takes a wallet credential identifier and retrieves cred-info for the corresponding credential in the wallet.

-Its  ``get_creds()`` method returns a tuple on a set of wallet credential identifiers and an indy-sdk credentials structure on credentials of interest.
-This method is deprecated because it applies filtration after the wallet response, at the VON anchor layer rather than the indy-sdk layer.
-It takes an indy-sdk proof request structure and an optional filter to apply, plus an additional optional boolean specifying default behaviour for that filter as follows:

-- an absent filter parameter means no filter: include all credentials
-- otherwise, include any credential on a credential definition identifer that is not present in the filter if and only if the boolean is set (True).

-The filter itself maps credential definition identifiers to criteria for attribute values and minima to include in the requested credentials via the following specifications per credential definition identifier:

-- '``attr-match``' to a dict mapping attribute names to values specifying credentials to include
-    - if the key is absent or the value is null or empty, do not filter by attribute value
-- '``minima``' to a dict of lower bound values to require per attribute in credentials to include
-    - if the key is absent or the value is null or empty, do not filter by attribute minimum.

-Its  ``get_cred_briefs_by_proof_req_q()`` method takes a proof request and a structure of extra [WQL] queries, indexed as a dict by their referents in the proof request (the ``proof_req_attr_referents()`` and ``proof_req2wql_all()`` utilities of section ``3.2.3.3zz`` can aid in the construction of this WQL).
-It uses indy-sdk to search within the wallet to retrieve and return credential briefs matching the extra WQL queries.
+Its  ``get_cred_briefs_by_proof_req_q()`` method takes a proof request and a structure of extra [WQL] queries, indexed as a dict by their referents in the proof request (the ``proof_req_attr_referents()`` and ``proof_req2wql_all()`` utilities of :ref:`wranglers` can aid in the construction of this WQL).
+It uses indy-sdk to search within the wallet to retrieve credential briefs matching the extra WQL queries.
+It filters the results against any predicates within the proof request before returning.
+Note however that predicate filtration is relatively expensive, since it occurs outside the wallet: indy-sdk supports only exact attribute matches for (WQL) in-wallet filtration.
+The method returns a cred-briefs-dict as per :ref:`cred-like-data`.

+Note that a credential's revocation status does not affect whether any anchor returns it via the methods above.

 Proof Methods
 ===================================

 The class's  ``create_link_secret()`` method sets the link secret, for proof creation, in the wallet.

-Its  ``create_proof()`` method creates a proof for input indy-sdk proof request, credentials (or list of credential briefs), and requested-credentials structures.
+Its  ``create_proof()`` method creates a proof for input indy-sdk proof request, credentials (or iterable collection of credential briefs), and requested-credentials structures.

 Reset
 -----------------------------------------